AlexChalk/dotfiles/upgrading.md

   * Copy any fonts you want to keep from fontbook.
   * Copy `.zshenv` and `.zsh_history`.
   * Note Arq backup config.
-6. System backup, and copy of entire home directory.

 ## Initial Upgrade Process:
 1. MacOS system settings: